CLEAR NEED IN TANZANIA

 BRIDGING EXISTING SOLUTIONS TO EXTEND REACH OF CARE

 SKYGEN Foundation’s Tanzania initiative is built on technologies at the forefront of modern healthcare.
 The Foundation brings SKYGEN USA’s Enterprise System for vision to the project, enabling secure administration and collaboration on vision programs in real-time with efficiency, speed and reduced cost.
-In Tanzania, SKYGEN USA’s vision portal streamlined ordering and fulfillment of vision materials from Essilor’s lab in Kenya.
-It also captured patient eye test information for future use.
+In Tanzania, SKYGEN USA’s vision app captures and maintains patient eye test information for future use.
 Adaptica's Kaleidos portable vision screening technology, which improves refractometry and the efficient delivery of vision care even in remote locations, has greatly increased our efficiency and accuracy.
 Essilor’s Ready2Clip solution, enables on-the-spot custom glasses for most of our clients and their lab in Kenya allows us to rapidly address more complex vision needs.
 By bridging innovative healthcare technologies SKYGEN International Foundation extended the reach of vision care to underserved populations and continues to do so.

 MAKING VISION CARE SUSTAINABLE